Aromas, spicy and strong,

 and flour swept from the floor after making pies.

-I and many others have offered to help her
+I and others in the family offer to help her

 She fills the bird with stuffing and rubs him with oil,